zappala/cedarhills-blog/content/pressurized-irrigation-capacity.md

 Scenario 3 examines the system with water conservations methods in place, for a future when the city is completely built out.
-Results from this scenario indicate that *the pressurized irrigation system appears to have adequate capacity for buildout conditions if water conservation measures are implemented.*
+Results from this scenario indicate that *the pressurized irrigation system appears to have adequate capacity for build out conditions if water conservation measures are implemented.*

 ### Scenario 4